Simon Boccanegra: Composition history: the 1857 version

 Musicologist and author Julian Budden points to three projects which the composer had in mind when, at the beginning of 1855, he turned down an invitation from La Fenice to write a new opera for them for the following year.
 He responded: "the chief obstacle is my unshakable determination not to bind myself anymore to a definite period for either the composition or the production".
 While that approach did not turn out to be practicable at that time, it was an ultimate goal and, in aiming to achieve it, his partner of the previous four years, Giuseppina Strepponi greatly encouraged it when she wrote to him at the time of his frustrations two years earlier when working in Paris on Les vêpres siciliennes.

 The only project for which there was forward motion was towards accomplishing his long-planned Re Lear, an opera to be based on King Lear, for which his new librettist (following Salvadore Cammarano's death) was Antonio Somma.
 But a year later, when overseeing a revival of La traviata at La Fenice, he agreed to a new opera for that house for the 1856/7 season, and he proposed the Gutiérrez play, which Budden presumes he had read in translation.
-Budden also presumes that the translation had been done by Strepponi, because she had been the translator of Gutiérrez' other play which had become Il trovatore.
+Budden also presumes that the translation had been done by Strepponi, because she had been the translator of Gutiérrez' other play El trovador which had become Il trovatore.

 The somewhat convoluted plot of Simon Boccanegra can be hard to follow.
 Budden notes: "All the characters define themselves against an ingeniously shifting pattern of intrigue such as can be highly effective in a play but well-nigh impossible to follow in an opera".
 Verdi had gone so far as to actually write out the scenario in prose, which he then submitted to Piave in August; all that he expected from his librettist was that it would be turned into poetry, so Verdi balked somewhat when the censors demanded a complete poetic version: "what does it matter for the moment it's in prose or verse?"
 He pushed harder, stating that "I plan to compose music for a prose libretto!
 What do you think of that?"
 In the end, there was a poetic version and all was well: it was accepted by the opera house and the censors.